-In 2007, 45 percent of students in grades 9-12 reported having at least one drink of alcohol anywhere in the past 30 days, while 4 percent had at least one drink on school property.
+In 2009, about 42 percent of students in grades 9-12 reported having at least one drink of alcohol anywhere in the past 30 days, while 4 percent had at least one drink on school property.

-Students' illegal consumption of alcohol on school property may lead to additional crimes and misbehavior (Kodjo, Auinger, and Ryan 2003).
-It may also foster a school environment that is harmful to students, teachers, and other staff (Fagan and Wilkinson 1998).
-In the Youth Risk Behavior Survey, students in grades 9-12 were asked whether they had consumed alcohol at all (referred to as "anywhere" in this indicator) in the past 30 days and if they had consumed alcohol on school property.32 Alcohol consumption anywhere is included as a point of comparison with alcohol consumption on school property.
-In 2007, 45 percent of students consumed at least one drink of alcohol anywhere, and 4 percent consumed at least one drink on school property (figure 15.1 and table 15.1).
+Alcohol consumption on school property is an illegal behavior of students, that may lead to additional crimes and misbehavior (Kodjo, Auinger, and Ryan 2003).
+In the Youth Risk Behavior Survey, students in grades 9-12 were asked whether they had consumed alcohol at all (referred to as "anywhere" in this indicator) during the past 30 days and if they had consumed alcohol on school property.33 In most states, purchase and consumption of alcohol anywhere publicly by students in grades 9-12 (as they are under the legal drinking age of 21) is illegal.
+Alcohol consumption anywhere is included as a point of comparison with alcohol consumption on school property.
+Overall, the percentage of students reporting alcohol consumption anywhere in the past 30 days decreased from 48 percent in 1993 to 42 percent in 2009.
+The percentage of students reporting alcohol consumption on school property in the past 30 days in 2009 was not measurably different from the 1993 percentage (figure 15.1 and table 15.1).